Jeff Swanagan: Georgia Aquarium

 In 2002, Bernie Marcus, a philanthropist and founder of Home Depot, requested a meeting with the Florida Aquarium's Swanagan.
 Swanagan had hoped for a financial donation to the Florida Aquarium.
 Instead, Marcus offered Swanagan a job as head of a new aquarium he was planning, which would become the future Georgia Aquarium.

 Marcus, the founder of the Georgia Aquarium, hired Swanagan as the aquarium's first employee in 2002.
 Marcus had donated approximately $250 million for the establishment of the Georgia Aquarium.
 The remaining $40 million came from corporations such as Coca-Cola, Home Depot, Georgia-Pacific, AirTran, Southern Companies, SunTrust Bank and AT&T.

 Swanagan became the Atlanta institution's founding executive director and president.
-Swanagan helped to guide the Georgia Aquarium its inception in 2002.
+Swanagan helped to guide the Georgia Aquarium to its inception in 2002.
 He worked with the aquarium's biologists to design and stock the aquarium, which would open to the public in 2005.
 He was charged with everything from the design of the building to the logistical nightmare of importing whale sharks, the largest fish in the world, from Taiwan to Atlanta, Georgia with the assistance of the UPS company.

 In an example of his early work, in 2002 Swanagan and aquarium biologist Bruce Carlson observed the sunrise in the vacant lot that would become the Georgia Aquarium.
 The purpose of Swanagan's and Carlson's observation was to locate the spot for the future aquarium's coral reef tank.
 The coral reef exhibit, which would become the largest indoor reef in the United States, needed a large skylight to provide light to the sensitive coral, so locating the most light on the site was critical to Swanagan.

 The Georgia Aquarium opened in 2005 with Swanagan as its first president and executive director.
 The aquarium eventually became the state's second most popular tourist attraction, revitalizing parts of downtown Atlanta in the process.
 Swanagan and the aquarium sustained criticism early in its history when its two original whale sharks died after receiving a chemical bath to eliminate gill parasites.

 Swanagan left the Georgia Aquarium for the Columbus Zoo in 2008.
 Anthony Godfrey replaced him as the CEO and president of the aquarium.
 Swanagan had hired Godfrey in 2004 as the Georgia Aquarium's chief financial officer.